 The policy applies across the Conservation Area's eight sub areas and section of Finchley Road on the eastern side which, in October 2019, was not covered by conservation area status.
 The eight sub areas achieve homogeneity, with differences between them based largely on the density, style and scale of buildings, the period of construction, topography and density of vegetation.
-Although there is some variation in architectural detailing, the common style and age of buildings generally results in a harmonious and unified structure.
-The limited palette of materials and the similar age, size and style create a high level of unity and cohesion and a strong local identity across most of the Plan Area.
+Although there is considerable variation in architectural detailing, the common style and age of buildings generally results in a harmonious character, with the garden suburb character as the main unifying characteristic.